 The Annual King Ludwig Bonfire (König-Ludwig-Feuer)

-The focal point of the Ludwigsfeuer is the Kofel, Oberammergau’s distinctive mountain, which bears a slight resemblance to Switzerland’s more massive Matterhorn.
+The focal point of the Ludwigsfeuer is the Kofel, Oberammergau’s distinctive mountain.
+(Often depicted on souvenirs and postcards, the Kofel bears a (very) slight resemblance to Switzerland’s Matterhorn.)

-Around nine in the evening on the 24th of August, shots from a gun salute echo through the valley, and shortly thereafter the crown and cross are set ablaze.
-Occasionally, a bit of yodeling can be heard.
-And as the fire devours the wooden symbols throughout the valley, a traditional brass band plays Bavarian music.
-The band eventually wraps up with the Bavarian anthem.
+As the fire devours the wooden symbols visible throughout the valley, a traditional brass band plays Bavarian music.
+The band eventually wraps up by playing the Bavarian anthem.

-When the fires die out, the fire makers begin to make their way down the Kofel, with torches in hand to light the way through the forest.
-From the ground, the string of men looks like a glowing snake.
-(Having made the climb up the rugged Mount Kofel by day, I can’t imagine how treacherous the trails must be under the cover of darkness.
-This doesn’t even take into account the weight of all the wood and materials they had to earlier haul up the mountainside!)
+When the fires die out, the fire-makers begin to make their way down from the Kofel, using torches to light the way through the forest.
+From the ground, this string of men looks like a glowing snake.
+(I’ve climbed up to rugged Mount Kofel by day, and I imagine the trails must feel rather treacherous when it’s dark!)

-To international visitors, King Ludwig is perhaps best known as the builder of the Neuschwanstein Castle (after which the Disney castle was modeled), and Linderhof Palace, an elegant structure of smaller proportions than its more famous counterpart.
+To international visitors, King Ludwig is perhaps best known as being the “fairy-tale king” who commissioned several of Germany’s most famous castles.
+They include Neuschwanstein (after which the Disney Castle was modeled), Linderhof, and Herrenchiemsee.

 After King Ludwig’s mysterious death in 1888, several Oberammergau residents lit a fiery memorial on the Kofel to honor the dead king.
-A bonfire has taken place annually since then, with the exception of several years when dry weather conditions would have made such a spectacle dangerous.
-The bonfire’s now-signature crown was not added to the spectacle until 1946.
+A bonfire has taken place annually ever since, come rain or shine.
+The event has been cancelled a few times, however, when dry-weather conditions would’ve made it dangerous to hold such a spectacle.

 Where in the World?

 - The König-Ludwig-Feuer, or Ludwigsfeuer for short, is held in Oberammergau annually on 24 August, the eve of King Ludwig’s birthday.
-For details about the upcoming fiery event, refer to the Ammergau Alps website.
+For details about the upcoming bonfire, refer to the Ammergau Alps website or the Ammergau Alps Facebook page.
 I’ve heard that many visitors to Munich embark on organized tours for the spectacle – perhaps even staying overnight in Oberammergau.
 I haven’t personally done so since my parents live in Oberammergau.

 - To make the trip independently via the German rail or by bus, consider getting the Bayern or Regio Ticket (website in German, but you can use Google Translate).
 These special tickets start at €20/25 for one passenger, and cost €6 for each additional passenger.
 You can use them to travel via bus and train throughout much of the region, making them a better deal if you want to make a few stops in a day.
 You can purchase tickets online, via a ticket machine, or in person.